PhilsModules/phils-pf2e-realdark/README.md

     - **Colors**: Adjust the Sidebar, Gold elements, Dim accents, and Text colors.
     - **Opacity**: Use the slider to control how transparent your sidebar background is.
     - **Live Preview**: Watch the right side of the window!
 It updates instantly to show you a mock character sheet with your new settings.
+    - **Dice Colors**: If you manually changed the dice text color and want to reset it to "Auto", simply clear the input field and save.
 4.  **Save**: Click "Save Changes" to apply the theme globally.

 ---